ontola/home/_drafts/2021-04-01-link-tutorial.md

 permalink: /blog/rdf-react-tutorial-link-redux/
 ---

+This tutorial will help you build a linked data front-end application, compatible with Tim Berners-Lee's Solid initiative.
+Knowledge of React and Typescript / Javascript is assumed, but it's OK if you're new to RDF.
+For an introduction to linked data, read [this](https://ontola.io/what-is-linked-data/).

 Working with RDF (linked data) can be a bit different from using more conventional JSON REST APIs.
 We need tooling to deal with some of the complexities that arise when working with linked data: